 Time for packing!
-Especially if you will be abroad for a year or more, it is safer to do it early than very close to the date.
+Especially if your study abroad period will be for a year or more, it is safer to do it early than very close to the date.
 How many things to take to uni that you’re going to need will surprise you.
 It is a must to have a decent pair of sneakers and a winter jacket in your moving country checklist!

 Finalize Packing One Week Before

 You should already leave aside the clothes and things you would need on your last days at your current location one week before departure, and pack as much as possible.
 Do not forget to check off items from your moving into uni list as you’ve packed every item listed.

 Get Currency From Your Local Bank

 For example, to pay for a taxi or public transport or any other expenses, exchange enough money to have cash for your arrival.
 Remember that cash and currency form a crucial part of a uni checklist.